Judith E. Levy: Federal judicial service

 On July 25, 2013, President Barack Obama nominated Levy to serve as a federal judge on the United States District Court for the Eastern District of Michigan, to the seat vacated by Judge Nancy Garlock Edmunds, who assumed senior status on August 1, 2012.
-A cloture vote on her nomination was invoked on March 11, 2014 by a 56–42 vote.
-On March 12, 2014, the U.S. Senate voted 97–0 for final confirmation.
+On March 11, 2014, the United States Senate invoked cloture on her nomination by a 56–42 vote.
+On March 12, 2014, her nomination was confirmed by a 97–0 vote.
 She received her judicial commission on March 14, 2014.
+With her confirmation and receiving of commission, she became the first openly lesbian federal judge in Michigan.

 Notable ruling

 On November 10, 2021, Levy approved a $626 million settlement for the people of Flint who were affected by the Flint water crisis.